Non-bank financial institution: In Asia

 According to the World Bank, approximately 30% total assets of South Korea's financial system was held in NBFIs as of 1997.
 In this report, the lack of regulation in this area was claimed to be one reason for the 1997 Asian financial crisis.

-As of 2019, China's banking system is estimated to hold the equivalent of $8.3 trillion USD in assets (or approximately 20% of total bank assets) largely in the form of loans wrapped by NBFI investments.
+As of 2019, China's banking system is estimated to hold the equivalent of US$8.3 trillion in assets (or approximately 20% of total bank assets) largely in the form of loans wrapped by NBFI investments (eg: by credit-enhancement, or a guaranteed debt instrument).

 In Europe

 The European Commission's Payment Services Directive (PSD) regulates payment services and payment service providers throughout the European Union (EU) and European Economic Area.
-The PSD describes which types of organisation can provide payment services in Europe: credit institutions (i.e. banks), certain authorities (e.g. central banks, government bodies), electronic money institutions (EMI) and payment institutions.
+The PSD describes which types of organisation can provide payment services in Europe: credit institutions (.e: banks), certain authorities (eg: central banks, government bodies), electronic money institutions (EMI) and payment institutions.
 Organisations that are not credit institutions or EMI can apply for authorisation to be a payment institution in any EU country of their URL choice (where they are established) and then passport their payment services into other states across the EU.